Davixk/open-webui-extensions/functions/auto_memory.md

 - **Auto-extracts** new or changed "facts" from recent user messages
 - **Stores each fact** separately in your Memory database
-- **Consolidates/conflicts** are resolved: more recent info replaces the old
-- Optionally can save assistant responses as memories (`save_assistant_response`)
+- **Auto-maintains** Memories: merges duplicates, resolves conflicts, and prunes old/irrelevant ones
-- Uses advanced LLMs (like GPT-4o) to understand context and nuance
+- Uses advanced LLMs to understand context and nuance

 ---

 ## 🚀 Installation

-1. Make sure your Open WebUI is version `0.5.0` or newer.
+1. Make sure your Open WebUI is version `0.5.0` or newer
 2. Click on _GET_ to add the extension to your Open WebUI deployment
-3. Configure API keys and model (see below).
+3. Configure API keys and model (see below)

 ---